xiagor/Xiagor-NoteBook/git.md

-Creating a new branch is quick.!!!
+Creating a new branch is not quick!

 Creating a new branch is quick and simple.